top of page

 Learning to do so much is very rewarding.

-• You knew they would cause pain and cramping.
+• You knew certain activities would cause pain and cramping.

 • With your new understanding of the problem...